efdevcon/devcon-website/src/content/archive/playlists/devcon-6.md

 ---
 title: Devcon 6
 description: "Devcon VI brought the Ethereum ecosystem to South America, to Bogotá, Colombia.
-Devcon keeps growing, and with about 6,000 attendees and contributors, around 350 speakers, and 9 talk rooms, it was the biggest Devcon yet.
-Rumors say it was also the best Devcon ever."
+Devcon keeps growing, and with over 6,000 attendees and contributors, around 350 speakers, and 9 talk rooms, it was the biggest Devcon yet.
+Rumors has it that it was also the best Devcon ever."
 image: ../../../../static/assets/uploads/editions/devcon6.png
 categories:
   - Devcon